Yuichiroh/nuimode/README.md

 A Scala library for customizing NUIMO on OSX.

-You can implement your own event handler for each particular application by implementing `NuimoHandler` trait.
+* You can implement your own nuimo event handler for each particular application by extending a `NuimoHandler` trait.
-The library provides some useful methods for sending keystrokes and executing applescript.
+* You can easily define a flexible action using a powerful Scala language.
-It is implemented using Scala.js and intended for developers using Scala language.
+* The library provides some useful methods for sending keystrokes and executing applescript.

 The software includes some example handlers:
 * Volume controller (DefaultHandler)